 Sustainable trail construction is not, however, a small undertaking.
 This reconstruction of about 1/3 mile of trail is a major investment.
 To support the project, the Forest Society must raise $250,000.
 Fortunately, the project has already received a grant of $80,000 from the NH Recreational Trails Program (RTP).
 Now, we must raise the remaining $170,000 from philanthropic sources.

 Please join us in being good stewards of Mt.
 Major by donating to the Mt.
 Major Main Trail Project today!
-Work on the trail will take place in September and October, so please help us meet our fundraising goal by August 1.
 You will be able to walk on your investment for many years to come!